kensayo/CSS-linter/README.md

 ```
   $ run_linter
 ```
+* You will get if there are errors or not in your code.

-* Fix errors and run the program again to verify everything is ok.
+* Fix errors in your CSS file and run the program again to verify everything is ok.

 * Repeat until all errors are fixed.